cohesity/ansible-collection/docs/modules/cohesity_plugin.rst

   cohesity_admin (optional, str, None)
     Username with which Ansible will connect to the Cohesity Cluster.
 Domain Specific credentails can be configured in following formats

-    username@AD.domain.com
+    AD.domain.com/username

     AD.domain.com/username@tenant

     LOCAL/username@tenant

-    Domain/username (Will be deprecated in future)

   cohesity_password (optional, str, None)
     Password belonging to the selected Username.
 This parameter will not be logged.

-  environment (False, str, Physical)
+  download_location (optional, str, None)
+    Absolute path of the scripts used to store the downloaded connection plugin.

+  endpoint (True, str, None)
-    Specifies the environment type (such as VMware or SQL) of the Protection Source this Job
+    Specifies the network endpoint of the Protection Source where it is reachable.
+It could

-    is protecting.
-Supported environment types include 'Physical', 'VMware', 'GenericNas'
+    be an URL or hostname or an IP address of the Protection Source

+  netmask_bits (optional, int, None)
+    Applicable when the platform type is PostgreSQL and state is present.

+    Is required to add the SapHana hosts to the cluster's global allow lists.

+  platform (optional, str, Linux)
+    Type of the UDA source to be registered.

-  source_username (optional, str, None)
+  scripts_dir (optional, str, /opt)
-    Specifies username to access the target source.
+    Absolute path of the scripts used to interact with the UDA source.

-    Required when *state=present* and *environment=VMware*

   state (optional, str, present)
     Determines the state of the Protection Source

+  upgrade (optional, bool, False)
+    Determines whether to upgrade the connector plugin if already installed.

   validate_certs (optional, bool, True)